 SMPS also found that thought leadership will soon be the third most important BD and marketing approach.
 Again, seller-doers are ideally positioned to provide thought leadership because they walk the line between technical and BD-focus.
 They know the challenges that clients face, the value propositions your firm offers, and how these challenges have successfully been solved in the past.

-Some of the newer approaches helping firms to evolve their business development and marketing programs include personalized marketing and account-based marketing.
+Some newer approaches helping firms evolve their business development and marketing programs include personalized and account-based marketing.